-The Foreshore Trail will provide for a continuous foreshore experience connecting Skenes Creek with the Great Ocean Walk at Marengo along a 10km long trail.
+The Foreshore Trail will provide for a foreshore experience connecting Wild Dog Creek with the Great Ocean Walk at Marengo along a 6km long trail.
 This includes:

-- Section 1a Skenes Creek to Wild Dog Creek Coast Discovery Trail.
-The study informing the proposal was delivered by a community led steering committee funded by the Council, State Government and Chamber of Commerce.
-It is now being delivered by the Council and funded jointly by the State and Federal Governments under the City Deal. - Section 1b A shared path, along the foreshore and Nelson Street, connecting the Harbour into the Apollo Bay Town Centre. - Section 1c Marengo to the Great Ocean Walk will provide for a scenic experience with views across the Marine Reefs Sanctuary.
+- Section 1a A shared path, along the foreshore and Nelson Street, connecting the Harbour into the Apollo Bay Town Centre. - Section 1b Marengo to the Great Ocean Walk will provide for a scenic experience with views across the Marine Reefs Sanctuary.
 Small boardwalk sections maybe required at existing steep gully pinch points (Refer Section 3.5.1).